 450. Curriculum Planning in Child Development (3).
 Prerequisites: Junior status and FCS 352 and FCS 353.
 Planning a developmentally-appropriate curriculum for a child care program.

 453. Parent-Child Relations (3).
-Prerequisite: Junior status.
+Prerequisites: Junior Status and FCS 351 or 352/353.
 Study of the dynamics and reciprocal nature of parent-child relationships, including internal and environmental forces that impact interactions between parents and children.

 454. Administration and Supervision in Child Care Programs (3).
-Prerequisites: Junior status and FCS 352, FCS 353, and the approval of the instructor.
+Prerequisites: Junior Status, FCS 351 or 352/353, FCS450 and approval of instructor.
 The planning, implementing, and evaluation of a child care program.

 456. Advanced Child Development I (Infant and Toddler Development) (3).
 Prerequisites: Junior status and FCS 352 and 353.
 Study of the biological and environmental influences on development from infancy through toddlerhood.
 Examine theories, research and the family context.

 457. Advanced Child Development II (Ages 3 through 5) (3).
 Prerequisites: Junior status and FCS 352 and 353.
 Study of the biological and environmental influences on development from toddlerhood through age five.
 Examine theories, research, the family context, school context, and the impact of diverse family experiences.

 458. Research and Statistical Methods in FCS (3).
 Prerequisite: Junior Status.
 Methods and basic skills for conducting, analyzing, and interpreting research.

 459. Family Interaction (3).
 Prerequisites: Junior Status and FCS 351 or 352/353.
 Study of various theories of family interaction, with an emphasis on understanding the family as a system.